 Morning department assignment is 8:00 – 11:30 a.m., lunch is 11:30 a.m. to 12:00 p.m. and the afternoon department assignment is 12:00 p.m. to 3:30 p.m.

-Department assignments may include radiology, in-patient medical surgical unit, patient access reception and escort, education department, gift shop and human resources.
+Department assignments may include radiology, in-patient medical surgical unit, patient access reception and escort, volunteer department and gift shop.
 Space is limited and placement in a specific hospital department cannot be guaranteed.

 - A sincere interest in health care and a desire to help others